yappeizhen/Pastey/README.md

 $ npm run start-full
 ```

 This should start up the frontend, backend, and a dockerized PosgreSQL database.

-Backend should now be served from http://localhost:8080 and the frontend should be served from http://localhost:3000.
+- Backend should now be served from http://localhost:8080
+- Frontend should be served from http://localhost:3000.

 # API Documentation